The PCB Design Advantages You Can Expect with Altium Designer 3D Viewing

 Without full 3D you also won’t have the ability to check your design to mechanical enclosures and features or to other circuit boards in the system.
 This means that you have to be dependent on your mechanical engineers or other members of the design team to check and then give you feedback on your placement.
 You also will have to wait for feedback from them on clearances and alignments to other PCBs in the system as well.

 You will also find PCB design systems where the added 3D capabilities are offered as more of as an option instead of being part of the overall design system.
 This can mean that you have to start up a separate process to view the board in 3D that is outside of the regular design environment.
 In some cases, the only option for 3D is to use a completely separate third party tool that isn’t associated with the core PCB layout system at all.

 Working with the Best NATIVE 3D™ View in Altium Designer®

 I have found that Altium provides the best 3D solution for PCB design.
 Altium features a unified data model as well as a 3D engine.
 This means that the data structure is consistent with the lowest level of the design all the way up and through the full layout.
 In this way, the data is all designed to work together for a natural fit with Altium Design 3D engine.

 Full 3D allows you to check your design to mechanical features and other boards

-With Altium , you can easily toggle between 2D and 3D depending on your design needs.
+With Altium, you can easily toggle between 2D and 3D body depending on your design needs.
 You have the ability to work with STEP models and exchange that data with MCAD systems, and you can import mechanical data into your design to do your own system checking in full 3D.
-If conflicts are found, you can make those placement corrections while working in 3D as you can see how your design fits mechanical obstructions or other system boards.
+If conflicts are found, you can make those placement corrections while working in 3D mode as you can see how your design fits mechanical obstructions or other system boards.

 Altium is the PCB design software that has given us the 3D viewing capabilities that we need.
-If you are looking for a better way to work with your designs in 3D, contact them and talk to an expert at Altium.
+If you are looking for a better way to work with your 3D model, contact them and talk to an expert at Altium.